 Home smoke alarm and home smoke detector – what’s the difference?

 While people often use the two interchangeably, smoke alarms are actually different from smoke detectors.
 A home smoke alarm is an all-in-one, self-contained device that sounds an alarm when smoke is detected.

 A home smoke detector, on the other hand, only detects smoke, and upon doing so, sends a signal to a building’s fire alarm system to activate the alarm.
 Smoke detectors only work when they are connected to a fire alarm system control panel – they do not work as a standalone fire warning system.

 Why choose Home Safety Store?

-Home Safety Store takes pride in the wide range and high quality of our smoke alarm systems and solutions, which are supplied to you at great prices.
+Home Safety Store takes pride in the wide range and high quality of our home smoke alarms, which are supplied to you at great prices.
 We only source products from brands that we trust, and that we would actually install in our own homes.

-When purchasing a smoke alarm, it is important to ensure that it complies with the Australian Standard AS3786.
-Our smoke alarms all meet this Australian Standard, and are also ActivFire listed, so you can be assured of the quality and reliability of the product that you buy.
+When purchasing a home smoke alarm it is important to ensure that it complies with the latest Australian Standard AS3786.
+Our home smoke alarms, including our battery operated smoke detectors and battery smoke alarms, all meet this Australian Standard, and are also ActivFire or SAI listed, so you can be assured of the quality and reliability of the product that you buy.

 Not sure which home smoke alarm would suit your needs best?
 For more information or to get assistance on choosing the right smoke alarm system or solution for your property, simply email firstname.lastname@example.org or contact us today.